 Further information about child support and confirmation of the amount of support is available, for example, from the social welfare office of your municipality.

 In a situation of separation or divorce, the parent who is living with the child may be eligible for various benefits paid by Kela.

 - The parent who lives with the child, but does not live with a new partner, may be eligible for single-parent supplement to child benefit.
-If the child lives alternately with both parents, the parents can agree between themselves who will claim the child benefit and single-parent supplement to child benefit from Kela.
-The single-parent supplement can be claimed, even if the parents have shared custody of the child.
+If the child lives alternately with both parents, the parents can agree between themselves on who will claim the child benefit and the single-parent supplement to child benefit from Kela.
+The single-parent supplement is payable even if the parents have shared custody of the child.

-- The separation or divorce may also have an impact on housing benefits.
+- A separation or divorce may also have an impact on your housing benefits.

-- The care supplement and municipal supplement of child home care allowance are affected by the family's income, so you may become eligible for these benefits if the income of your family falls.
+- The care supplement and the municipal supplement to the child home care allowance are affected by the family's income, so you may become eligible for these benefits if the income of your family falls.

-- In a separation or divorce, the father is usually not eligible for paternity allowance or parental allowance because they usually require that the father lives with the mother and child.
+- In a separation or divorce, the father is usually not entitled to paternity allowance or parental allowance because these usually require that the father lives with the mother.

 Last modified 16/06/2016